shruti-harayan/College-Enquiry-Chatbot/README.md

 - Context-aware follow-up questions using Dialogflow
 - Simple and clean frontend chat interface
 - Easy backend integration using Flask
-- Deployable on cloud platforms (Google Cloud App Engine)
+- Deployable on cloud platforms like Google Cloud App Engine or Railway.

 ---